Allina's Plymouth nurses to begin 3-day strike Sunday

 According to the union, fair compensation for holiday work is important because understaffing has meant nurses must work more days and longer hours, including overtime and holidays, during the pandemic.

-Allina Health arguex that the health system and Abbott Northwestern WestHealth have offered generous proposals in seven separate negotiations with the union.
+Allina Health argued that the health system and Abbott Northwestern WestHealth have offered generous proposals in seven separate negotiations with the union.

 Nurses will be on the picket line from 7 a.m. until 5 p.m. for the next three days at the campus in Plymouth.